SRA-VJTI/Wall-E/Installations.md

 * (Depending on the port you used for connecting the board the port can vary from /dev/ttyUSB0 and Zero can be replaced by any other consecutive number.
 * and same for windows /COM1 one can be replaced by other number depending on the port you have connected esp to.)
 ## Step 7 : Flash onto the Device
-*For seeing the output given by esp32 we use this command after flashing
+* For seeing the output given by esp32 we use this command after flashing
 ```sh
 idf.py flash monitor
 ```
+* Same for both Windows and Linux